Executive Policy Manual

 This policy does not restrict the academic freedom of faculty within their instructional content and method, or in the communication of ideas relating to their subject matter.
 See the WSU Faculty Manual, Section II.B (Freedom of Expression and Accompanying Responsibilities).

 This policy does not restrict the protected speech rights of students.
-(See also Appendix 2: Examples of Protected Speech.)
+For more information on protected speech rights, visit freespeech.wsu.edu.

-WSU recognizes that conduct which does not violate this policy may still have the potential to harm individuals.
-Where conduct does not violate this policy, WSU may still engage in proactive steps to provide support, resources, and alternative or educational programming to address concerns.
-Conduct which does not violate this policy may still be a violation of another University policy or professional code.
+Where speech-related conduct does not violate this policy but still impacts the WSU community, WSU may engage in proactive steps to provide support, resources, and alternative or educational programming to address concerns.
+Conduct which does not violate this policy may still be a violation of another University policy and/or professional code.

 Physical location: French Administration Bldg.